Last Updated on

-It is the most common diarrheal diseases causing agent in newborns and children and is the leading cause of infant deaths worldwide.
-It is now preventable by means of a rota-viral vaccine.
+It is the most common diarrheal disease-causing agent in newborns and children, and is the leading cause of infant deaths worldwide.
+It is now preventable by means of a rotaviral vaccine.

-A Gram-negative bacteria usually associated with urinary infections may cause diarrheal diseases in children due to contaminated water and foods.
-This is the organism also associated with the traveller’s diarrhoea.
+A Gram-negative bacteria usually associated with urinary infections, E. coli may cause diarrheal diseases in children due to contaminated water and foods.
+This is the organism also associated with traveller’s diarrhoea.

 6. Parasitic Infections

-Infestations with hookworms, roundworms and tinea infections are caused mostly by eating raw meat, beef or swine meat.
+Infestations by hookworms, roundworms and tinea infections are caused mostly by eating raw meat, beef, or swine meat.

 7. Food Allergies and Intolerance

-Some babies are intolerant of certain foods like milk proteins, eggs, potatoes and groundnuts.
+Some babies are intolerant of certain foods like milk proteins, eggs, potatoes, and groundnuts.
 When such foods are ingested, the gastric mucosa is inflamed, which responds by means of an immune reaction to curb the inflammation.
-This immune reaction is associated with intolerable symptoms like nausea, gastritis and vomiting.
-Galactose intolerance is one such example wherein the necessary enzymes are deficient which metabolize the sugar galactose present in milk.
+This immune reaction is associated with symptoms like nausea, gastritis and vomiting.
+Galactose intolerance is one such example, wherein the necessary enzymes to metabolize the sugar galactose present in milk are deficient.
 Hence, such babies are intolerant to milk, including breast milk.

 Certain medications, including anti-cancer drugs, anti-inflammatory drugs, and various antibiotics cause diarrhoea by inciting an inflammatory reaction in the gastric and intestinal mucosal linings.

 A host of gastric disorders, including autoimmune disorders, cancers, and structural diseases may cause diarrhoea as a manifestation.